idcrosby/multitenant-db/tutorial/Part 1 - Introduction.md

 "Today we have huge clouds offering cheap infrastructure and tooling for automatic scaling in and out, creating new instances and tearing them down again without any of the manual interventions that used to be necessary.
 There are new services popping up every day, like databases being charged per transaction rather than per instance, which means you do not have to pay in the event the tenant is not using the database. [...]
 The economic necessity for multi-tenancy at the application tier has gone away."

 Granted, the cloud services pricing landscape has greatly evolved over the last decade, but the fact is, so has the application market.
 Nowadays, non-enterprise applications sell at a fraction of what applications used to cost, with most prices ranging between $0.99 and $15.99 monthly.
-With this price range, you simply cannot afford a database that costs $14.40 per month _per user_ (AWS RDS, db.t3.micro, smallest at a rate of $0.02 per hour).
+With this price range, you simply cannot afford a database that costs $14.40 per month _per tenant_ (AWS RDS, db.t3.micro, smallest at a rate of $0.02 per hour).

 "But what about serverless?" says the SF trendy tech hipster.